How do you optimize your marketing and communication for 2021?

 Farfetch, for example, invested in communication that would underline their core values.
 According to their Chief Customer Officer, Stephanie Pair,

 "Fashion is the product, but it also takes the curator...to give the product meaning.
 The key points are storytelling, meaning, and purpose."

-While 25,000 stores are predicted to close by the end of 2020, eCommerce is seeing growth; from January to March 2020 eCommerce traffic rose by 6% (actually, there’s been a 6-13% increase in eCommerce penetration compared to pre-pandemic times).
+With over 14,500 stores closed eCommerce is seeing growth; from January to March 2020 eCommerce traffic rose by 6% (actually, there’s been a 6-13% increase in eCommerce penetration compared to pre-pandemic times).

 More than this, 24% of consumers say they don’t feel comfortable shopping in a mall.
 This means that shopping online doesn’t only represent a comfortable alternative, but an emotional necessity.